-3. Stop labelling foods as good and bad.
+2. Stop labelling foods as good and bad

-To create a healthy relationship with food, we have to stop describing food in moralistic terms.
+To create a healthy relationship with food, we have to stop describing food in moral terms.
 Because you know what?
-There is not one food that will make us healthy or unhealthy.
+There is no one food that will make us healthy or unhealthy.

-Try to neutralise your language around food, and label foods as what they are.
+Try to neutralise your language around food and label foods as what they are.
 If it’s a croissant, call it a croissant.
-If it’s a carrot, call is a carrot or vegetable.
+If it’s a carrot, call it a carrot or vegetable.
 Neither are good, or bad.
-They are just food.
+They are just-food.

-Stopping binge eating at night is a process.
+Learning how to stop binge eating at night is a process.
 It takes time to figure out what triggers it and the sorts of things you can do to avoid it.
-But hopefully after reading this, you have a few ideas up your sleeve.
+But hopefully, after reading this, you have a few ideas up your sleeve.
 And just remember, if after reading this you still find yourself struggling, do not need to beat yourself up.
 Move on and be kind to yourself.